Mitigating Risk: How the Financial Services Sector Is Handling Today’s Cybersecurity Challenges

 - Customer experience and retention

-One common thread running throughout the brief is the skills shortage that has hit financial institutions particularly hard.
+One common thread running throughout the brief is the skills shortage hitting financial institutions particularly hard.
 Finding the specialists necessary to keep your data safe isn’t easy, and keeping those positions filled is even tougher.
-Sadly, it’s a problem that will only get worse.
-Experts predict that by 2021, there will be 3.5 million unfilled cybersecurity jobs.
+Though the problem is easing a bit, according to Cybersecurity Ventures’ 2021 Cybersecurity Jobs Report, which finds that “for the first time in a decade, the cybersecurity skills gap is leveling off.
+Looking five years ahead, we predict the same number of openings in 2025”.

-The brief demonstrates a solution to this shortage that involves automating part of your team’s tasks.
-In doing so, you can relieve some of the strain.
-Most importantly, though, automation gives cybersecurity professionals the tools they need to take their cybersecurity operations to the next level.
+However, we’re not out of the woods yet.
+To help relieve some of the strain, the brief demonstrates a solution that involves automating part of your team’s tasks.
+Importantly, automation gives cybersecurity professionals the tools they need to take their cybersecurity operations to the next level.

-Financial institutions have already begun relying heavily on technology to address the most common threats they face and are currently focusing on:
+Financial institutions already rely heavily on technology to address the most common threats they face and are currently focusing on:

 Exabeam’s solution uses behavioral analysis to detect and prevent cybersecurity incidents.
 The software runs in the background, gathering data on your systems and learning typical behaviors.
 In doing so, the solution is then able to detect atypical behavior quickly, in real time, and alert your team to it.